distributed-system-analysis/smallfile/README.md

 A distributed workload generator for POSIX-like filesystems.

 New features:
-* JSON output format
+* YAML input format for parameters
-* response time post-processing

 # Table of contents